 - Bright red mouths, canker sores, or thrush

 - Muscular problems, such as flaccid or limp muscles

 - More easily fatigued than usual

 - Red or swollen corneas, glassy eyes, or diminishing vision

 - Yellowish or dull-colored skin with heavy wrinkling; the skin beneath fingernails may turn white

 Malnutrition can occur in a few different ways: food might be withheld or given in smaller portions as a punishment in a case of abuse, it might not have the necessary nutritional value, or the nursing home may not give enough food to residents on a regular basis.
 Despite dietary restrictions, food in nursing homes should be adequately proportioned, full of vitamins and minerals, and appetizing.
-If your loved one is refusing to eat or showing signs of malnutrition, speak to an attorney right away.
+If your loved one is refusing to eat or showing signs of malnutrition, speak to a Kansas City nursing home abuse attorney right away.

 Nursing Home Malnutrition Lawsuits